mybesttools/pi-dashboard/README.md

 In my case I needed to do some extra locale setting

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-locale-gen en_US en_US.UTF-8 ru_RU ru_RU.UTF-8
+# locale-gen en_US en_US.UTF-8 ru_RU ru_RU.UTF-8
+# dpkg-reconfigure
-# above does not seem to work, locale dafults to en_GB, so in t
+# above does not seem to work (anymore), locale dafults to en_GB, so
-dpkg-reconfigure
+# we need to configure the ones we need in raspi-config

 nano ~/.bashrc
 #insert at the end: